celestiaorg/docs/developers/node-tutorial.md

 allow you to interact with the API without setting an authentication token directly.

-To set your node store for a light node on <InlineTextCode constant={constants.mochaChainId} />, you can use the following
+To set your node store for a light node on {{versions.chainId.mochaChainId}}, you can use the following
 command:

 <pre>